Hey! How much SEO can I get for less than $500 a month?

 Consider adding related terms to your post, where appropriate.
 Related terms help search engines better understand your topic and also provides a better user experience.
 If you’ve ever come across the term latent semantic indexing, this is an easy way to apply that concept.

-While you may be tempted to reach for a thesaurus to help, I like to use CanIRank to see what kind of keywords the competition is using.
+While you may be tempted to reach for a thesaurus to help, I like to use CanIRank’s keyword research tool to see what kind of keywords the competition is using.
 This gives me significant insight into what’s working right now to get those pages to rank well.
 After all, it works for the competition!

 Comparing how the competition uses these keywords is also valuable.
 While everyone seems to have their own opinion when it comes to search engine factors like keyword density, I prefer to see what the competition is doing.
 That’s how to make an informed decision as to what adjustments may help.